 In October 2019, the Company completed a non-brokered private placement consisting of 12,000,000 units (each unit consisting of one common share and one share purchase warrant) priced at \$0.05 for gross proceeds of \$600,000.
-In February 2020, the Company completed the first tranche of a non-brokered private placement consisting of 1,875,000 units priced at \$0.10 for gross proceeds of \$187,500 (each unit consists of one common share and one-half of a share purchase warrant).
+In February 2020, the Company completed a non-brokered private placement consisting of 1,875,000 units priced at \$0.10 for gross proceeds of \$187,500 (each unit consists of one common share and one-half of a share purchase warrant).
 All securities issued are subject to a four month hold period.
 The proceeds will be used for working capital and Caldera Gold Property work.
 See Section 8, Liquidity, for further details of these private placements.

 The Company was incorporated under the Business Corporations Act of British Columbia on March 11, 2009.
 The Company was classified as a Capital Pool Company as defined in Policy 2.4 of the TSXV and completed its Qualifying Transaction pursuant to the policies of the TSXV on November 22, 2010.
 The Company is listed on the TSX Venture Exchange as a Tier 2 Venture Issuer having the symbol DHR-V. The Company completed a reverse takeover transaction with CVC Cayman Ventures Corp. on April 2, 2013.
+The Company is also listed on the OTC Pink Market under the symbol "DCHRF" and the Frankfurt Stock Exchange under the symbol "4GW".